 We believe that our pupils have a great deal to offer to the world of work and through our partnership, we aim to provide real life opportunities and experiences to support their progression into further education, employment or training.
 This will enable them to become productive members of our community accessing employment and services respectfully and safely.

 For further information about working special educational needs and disability (SEND) schools, click the links below.

 Every pupil is given the opportunity to explore a variety of sports, either through their timetable, lunchtime activities or enrichment sessions.
-Accessing sport is extremely beneficial to pupils as the varied range of activities provides them with opportunities to develop their collaborative working and communication skills, whilst enjoying the health benefits, both mentally and physically.
+Accessing sport is beneficial to pupils as the varied range of activities provides them with opportunities to develop their collaborative working and communication skills, while enjoying the health benefits, both mentally and physically.

 We provide young people with unrivalled levels of therapeutic support, both in terms of the expertise and experience of our in-school staff and the wide range of therapies offered.